one-touch-provisioning/otp-argocd/argocd-instance/README.md

 # Overview

-Each file in the health-checks folder represents a set of health checks grouped by products.
+Each file in the `resource-customizations` folder represents a set of resource customizations (health checks and diffings) grouped by products.

 Example file in `example/example-instance.yaml` is created with: